 Welcome to my Storm Spirit guide!

 In this guide, I am going to offer the most concise details about every single aspect of Storm.
 I wrote this guide because I couldn't really find an in depth guide on a hero that I've been playing for so long.
-For players that have just joined DotA 2, you might not have even known about these things, or it's competitive use.
-I will give you some insight that I have accumulated throughout the years of DotA.
-Moreover, I want to clear a HUGE misconception that nobody seemed to know about.
+I will try to give some insight that I have accumulated throughout the years of DotA.
 Enjoy!

-Before you pick Storm Spirit, remember to check a few things....
+Before you pick Storm Spirit, a few things should come to mind....

 As we all know, no hero is perfect, and there are always counters to each and every one.